andytfeng/pdsnd_github/README.md

 Edit.
 Task C of 2.Improve Documentation
-Edit X1 Task B of 3.Additional Changes to Documentation Edit X2 Task B of 3.Additional Changes to Documentation
+Edit X1 Task B of 3.Additional Changes to Documentation Edit X2 Task B of 3.Additional Changes to Documentation Edit X3 Task B of 3.Additional Changes to Documentation